-Social media allows healthcare providers and organizations to better engage with patients and get them involved in their own healthcare.
+Social media allows healthcare providers and organizations to better engage with patients and get them involved in their personal healthcare.
 Healthcare organizations can also easily communicate about new services.
-When we implement social media ads campaigns for healthcare clinics, we do not use any patient information or PHI, except in cases with documented consent.
+When we implement social media ad campaigns for healthcare clinics, we do not use any patient information or PHI, except in cases with documented consent.

 When using images, we stick with relevant stock photography or the ones provided by the PHI-compliant healthcare organization.
 We also hold training sessions to ensure that our team understands best practices; we have control measures and triggers to refrain from using keywords and phrases that indicate HIPAA/PHIPA non-compliance.
 Our team is versatile and can navigate the strict regulations of social media platforms to deliver effective social media ad campaigns in heavily regulated industries while still abiding by the dictums of HIPAA and other regulatory bodies.

 A website is your practice’s digital business card and the cornerstone of your digital marketing strategy.
 We design HIPAA and PHIPA-compliant websites, encrypting all data gathered on your website, including web forms, appointment requests, and contact forms.